Erythema annulare centrifugum

 (due to gastric carcinoma)

-Lesions most often appear on the thighs and legs, but may occur on the face, trunk and arms.
-They are usually without symptoms but in some patients may cause mild itching.
+Erythema annulare centrifugum most often appears on the thighs and legs, but may occur on the face, trunk and arms.
+The lesions rarely cause symptoms but in some patients may cause mild itching or stinging.

 What causes erythema annulare centrifugum?

-Often no specific cause for the eruptions is found.
+Often no specific cause for erythema annulare centrifugum is found.
 However, it has been noted that erythema annulare centrifugum is sometimes linked to underlying diseases and conditions.
 These include: